stratoskar/emotion_detection/README.md

 ![Training and Validation Accuracy Plot](plots/training_accuracy.png)

 _This plot shows the training and validation accuracy over epochs.
 It illustrates the model's learning progress and indicates how well it generalizes to unseen data.
-A significant divergence between training and validation accuracy might suggest overfitting, where the model performs well on the training data but poorly on new data._

 ### Training and Validation Loss

 ![Training and Validation Loss Plot](plots/training_loss.png)

 _This plot displays the training and validation loss over epochs.
 It demonstrates the model's ability to minimize the prediction error on both training and validation sets.
 A decreasing trend in both losses is desirable, indicating that the model is learning effectively.
-An increasing validation loss while training loss decreases can also indicate overfitting._

 ### Training Precision